 If I Had to Stay in a Hotel, I’d check into… “The W Midtown, which is fabulous.
 But if I was making a recommendation to a visitor, I would say to stay at the Urban Oasis Bed and Breakfast on Krog Street.
 It looks amazing.”

 When I’m Playing Tourist, I go to… “The Atlanta Botanical Gardens.
-The programing and incorporation of art and landscape blows my mind.
-The Atlanta BeltLine Eastside trail, which I use mostly as a commuter, but when friends and family visit I like to take them on a stroll and be a tourist in my own city.”
+The programming and incorporation of art and landscape blow my mind.
+The Atlanta BeltLine Eastside trail which I use mostly as a commuter, but when friends and family visit I like to take them on a stroll and be a tourist in my own city.”

 I Get My Sweat On… “Biking to work, meetings, and fun.
 And at Inspire Aerial Arts!”